global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 crowned Miss South Africa, Madiba wrote her a letter of congratulations.
-In the letter, he called her “our Queen”.
+In the letter, he called her "our Queen".
 They shared a passion for children and education and the belief that an educated nation can help fight poverty.